 Introducing TRANSMISSIONS: a communicable and speculative sociological research column by JORDAN RICHMAN.
 Traversing the globe and immersing himself into perceived moments of relevance, Jordan mines the fields of fashion and culture – extracting with you his thoughts, encounters, and societal foreshadowing.
-Conclude 2021 with us via reports from festivities in Doha, Los Angeles, Paris, Miami, New York, and the metaverse (kind of) – and follow us here daily for new installments, now through December 31, 2021.
+Conclude 2021 with us via reports from festivities in Doha, Los Angeles, Paris, Miami, New York, and the metaverse (kind of).

 WHO IS UNDER WHOSE THUMB?
 In a politicized (and hyper socialized) luxury industry circuit, it’s anyone’s guess – especially with the persistent shadow of Covid-19, global logistical apocalypse, and sudden and epic loss compounding the usual collective end of year existential crisis.
 Transmissions’ JORDAN RICHMAN attempts to make sense of the chaos from within its core – writing in the Notes app, plus the occasional pic on an iPhone 7.